What Your Author Website Really Needs

 Of course, instead of Wordpress, you can also use a service like Squarespace (where this particular site is hosted) and get great theme options and support as well.
 It’s a great options for those who are bit less tech savvy.

 Prominent sign-up forms.
 Once you have a fancy new theme, you want to make sure you have multiple options for readers to sign-up for your newsletter.
+A list of subscribers is your #1 marketing asset!
 Put a sign-up form or a link to a sign-up form in all of these locations: menu bar, above the fold on the homepage, in the footer AND use a time-delayed pop-up.

 A sign-up incentive for people to join your email list.
 I don’t fork over my email address to just anybody these days, do you?
 I’m far more likely to subscribe to a list when I know I’m getting something valuable to me.
 Your readers are the same way.
 You need to offer them something more than just “sign-up for my newsletter and you’ll get updates about what I’m writing.”
-Please, be more generous than that — offer something that will make their day a little better or a little easier.
-Options vary for fiction and nonfiction writers.
-Use your imagination.
-Some examples: I have one client who gives away a free digital copy of one of his picture books, another who gives away her entire novel — one chapter at a time — and another who offers a collection of essays as an ebook.
-For nonfiction, you can easily spin off materials from your book and create a short email course, a checklist, a discussion guide, a case study, repackaged research materials, etc. Please make sure your giveaway to strongly tied to what you actually write about!
+Please, be more generous than that.
+Offer something that will make their day (or their life) a little better or easier.
+Want a monster list of sign-up incentive ideas to get you thinking?
+Enter your email here and I’ll send you one (plus other great subscriber-only benefits like a free webinar on creating reader personas).
+Make sure your giveaway to strongly tied to what you actually write about!
 If your author site is focused on picture books, your giveaway should not be a white paper about cryptocurrency.
 I know I shouldn’t need to say that, but experience has taught me otherwise.

 Professional bio.
 I know, I know.
 I hate writing my own bio, too.
 Just blurt out a draft and then ask a few trusted friends to help you toot your own horn a bit.
 And a dash of humor never hurts.
 Read the bios of other successful writers in your genre to get a feel for what works.

 Descriptions of your books with links to buy + blurbs.
-Pretty self-explanatory, but if your book is not published yet, you should definitely put in a description and a cover mock-up if you have one.
+Pretty self-explanatory.
+Even if your book isn’t published yet, you should still have a description and a cover mock-up if you have one.
+Bonus points if your book cover image is in 3D.

 A way to book you for events or otherwise contact you.
 If you want speaking gigs and author visits, be sure to give folks a way to contact you for booking and an idea of the types of talks you give.

 A blog (optional).
-It’s your lucky day, I’m not going to tell you have to blog.
+It’s your lucky day—I’m not going to tell you have to blog.
 However, Google, Master-of-All, does like content to be updated regularly and blogging is a good way to do that.
-You can even use basically the same content as your newsletter.
+You can even use the same content as your newsletter.
 That’s what I do for this blog.
-The newsletter is a blog post, plus a little extra just for subscribers.
+The newsletter is a blog post, plus an extra something special, just for subscribers.

 Gated resources (optional).
 If you’re writing nonfiction, it’s a great idea to create some content that can only be accessed by becoming a subscriber.
 Fans love getting their hands on a big vault of helpful goodies.